suhank/zea-engine/docs/api/SceneTree/BinReader.md

 <a name="BinReader"></a>

 ### BinReader
-Class representing a bin reader.
+Reads binary data in a specific encoding.